- The property was developed in the early 1960s and used for automotive and vehicle body repair and metal plating since then.

 - An assessment of hazardous materials in the building was completed, including sampling and testing of roofing materials, wall board, tiles, mastics, adhesives and paint.

-- Zuvic Carr oversaw the removal of in-ground lifts and associated hydraulic tanks and contaminated soil and collected confirmation samples to demonstrate clean closure.
+- ZUVIC oversaw the removal of in-ground lifts and associated hydraulic tanks and contaminated soil and collected confirmation samples to demonstrate clean closure.